dciets/dci-ctf-2018-playbook/README.md

-# DCICTF 2018 Ansible playbook
+# DCI CTF 2018 Ansible playbook
 Ansible playbook to manage the DCI CTF 2018 infrastructure

+Make sure to create an `ansible.cfg` and `dcictf-inventory` file at the root of the repo using the provided template files.

 ## Playbooks
 Basic description of the different playbooks